etwk/blog/content/lists/books.md

 - [ ] Please Mrs Butler #children

 ## Politics
-- [ ] Twilight of Democracy: The Seductive Lure of Authoritarianism #must
 - [ ] The Power of the Powerless
 - [ ] The Opium of the Intellectuals #bumingbai
 - [ ] The Washington Book: How to Read Politics and Politicians